 7 Reasons Why You Should Join a Nursing Organization

+Are you as a contract nurse part of a nursing organization?
+Maybe you should be.
 As a member of a nursing organization, you have almost unlimited resources at your disposal.

-Community forums, formal continuing education, informative publications and conferences all provide you with the means to increase your knowledge and nursing skills and can be a great way to meet other like-minded individuals.
+Community forums, formal continuing education, informative publications, and conferences all provide you with the means to increase your knowledge and nursing skills and can be a great way to meet other like-minded individuals.

 Nursing organizations rely upon help from their members to affect political change and give back to their communities.